anjalikumari2425/Travelopia-home-test/Readme.md

 Steps to run the project:

 ##Frontend

-cd frontend
+* cd frontend
-npm i
+* npm i
-npm start
+* npm start

 ##Backend

-cd backend
+* cd backend
-npm i
+* npm i
-npm start
+* npm start

+Pre-requisite

+* Should have node installed.
-Should have mongoDb installed.
+* Should have mongoDb installed.

 Description of the project: